grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 :::

 The `getPluginLinkExtensions` method takes an object consisting of the `extensionPointId`, which must begin `plugin/<PLUGIN_ID>`, and any contextual information that you want to provide.
-The `getPluginLinkExtensions` method returns a list of extension links that your program can loop over
+The `getPluginLinkExtensions` method returns a list of extension links that your program can then loop over.

 ```typescript